+It is the main method of treatment for chronic diseases in Unani System of Medicine.
 It is actually meant for evacuation or elimination (Istifrāgh) of morbid humours from the body.
 Morbid humours are mainly responsible for aggravating the disease process if they remain stagnant in the body.
 Abnormal humours are evacuated from the body by a method known as Istifrāgh.
 Sometimes the matter is too thick or too thin to be eliminated properly.
 Therefore, some drugs are used that change the consistency of the morbid humour and make it suitable for elimination.
-Such drugs are known as concoctives (Munḍijāt).
-For each humour, specific concoctive drugs are used to make the morbid humour able to be evacuated.
-For example, in phlegmatic diseases Lavandula stoechas (Usṭūkhūdūs) is used as a concoctive.
-Once the features of 'Nuḍj' are established in the respective humour, it is followed by purgation (Ishāl).
+Such drugs are used to make the morbid humour able to be evacuated.
+For example, in phlegmatic diseases Lavandula stoechas (Usţūkhūdūs) is used as a concoctive.
+Once the features of 'Nudj' are established in the respective humour, it is followed by purgation (Ishāl).